mosi2002/Rnn-based-estimation-Vs-mse-estimation/README.md

 # Rnn-based-estimation-Vs-mse-estimation

-This repository contains an implementation of a Long Short-Term Memory (LSTM) model and MSE merhod for two-link arm.
+This repository contains an implementation of a Long Short-Term Memory (LSTM) model and MSE merhod for two-link arm. **[not completed]**

 # Model Details